JunoLab/Weave.jl/doc/src/chunk_options.md

 * `line_width = 75`.
 Line width for wrapped lines.
 * `cache = false`.
 Cache results, depends on `cache` parameter on `weave` function.
 * `hold = false`.
 Hold all results until the end of the chunk.
+* `tangle = true`.
+Set tangle to false to exclude chunk from tangled code.

 ## Options for figures